Frequently Asked Questions

 Your regular doctor manages 2,000+ patients and sees 20–30 per day in 15-minute appointments.
 I keep my panel intentionally small so I can actually practice medicine.

-- I know your labs, your history, and your goals — not meeting you fresh every time
+- I know your labs, your history, and your goals — not starting from scratch every time

 Pricing & what’s included